electrichasgoneaudi/electrichasgoneaudi.github.io/content/guides/understandingrange/_index.md

 The below diagram show the maxium consumtion based on selecting factory options to the car.

 ![Consumption](wltpconsumptiontoptrim.png "WLTP Consumption top trim")

+From the diagram you can se that an Audi e-tron 55 have a consumption on 19.61 kWh/100km in the basic trim, but 23.44 kWh/100km in the top trim.
+Reducing the range from 441km to 369km.

+## What other things affect the consumption?

+### The driving style

+### The weather

+### The temprature